-Summer is on its way and that spells H-O-T weather ahead for Brampton.
+Summer is on its way and that spells H-O-T weather ahead for Brampton, Mississauga and the Peel Region.
 Is your present air conditioner up for the challenge?
-If not, now is the perfect time to have it serviced – or replaced.
+If not, now is the perfect time to have it serviced, repaired or replaced.
 Here’s the information you need to ensure your home will be cool and comfortable in the coming months.

 How Old Is My Air Conditioner?